AMSP-04/NETN-MRM/NETN-MRM.md

 * Merging of previously divided entities with source unit.
 * Activation or Inactivation of entities represented in the simulation.

 ### Dependencies

-The NETN-MRM refers to simulated entities by UUID as defined in NETN-Aggregate and NETN-Physical.
-Implementation of Aggregation, Disaggregation and Divide also requires a knowledge of the structure and organization of units and allocation of equipment.
-Information contained in NETN-Aggregate, NETN-Physical, and indirectly in NETN-ORG, can be used to produce aggregation and disaggregation results.
+The NETN-MRM refers to simulated entities by UUID.
+Implementation of Aggregation, Disaggregation and Divide also requires a knowledge of the structure and organization of units and allocation of equipment as defined in NETN-ORG.

 In the MRM patterns, the acquisition of modelling responsibility of simulated entities may use NETN-TMR.